Sean PADI Divemaster Aussie Divers Phuket

 My greatest advice is to research the dive area and dive centre you are applying for.
 This means that you may have to alter each CV to suit that application.
 Focus your application to suit that dive centre.
 If you want your CV to be taken seriously then you have to be serious about your CV.

 If you want to work in Thailand then research it, if you want to work in the Philippines then research that region as well.
-Talk to those that have worked in those areas, talk to PADI staff about the regions and try and find out as much information as you can about living and working in that country.
+Talk to those who have worked in those areas, talk to PADI staff about the regions and try and find out as much information as you can about living and working in that country.

 Research – The Store

 After that, look at the individual dive centres and see what type of scuba diving they focus on.
-For example, Thailand is very course-oriented destination, whereas the Philippines do a lot more certified and guided dives.
+For example, Thailand is a very course-oriented destination, whereas the Philippines does a lot more certified and guided dives.
 Does the dive centre you are applying to advertise a lot of beginner courses or are they into tech diving?
 If you can’t work that out by the website itself, look at the dive centre’s social media profiles.
 That will usually show their primary focus.

 Personalize your CV to suit the destination and dive centre you are applying to.
 One CV is not going to suit all applications.